 These dogs are relatively expensive over the duration of their life.
-The initial cost for a Cockapoo or Goldendoodle is going to be at least $2,000.
+The initial cost for a Cockapoo or Goldendoodle is going to be at least $2,000 unless you find a pup in a rescue or shelter.
 In addition, you might need to spend some money upfront for supplies and you should plan to buy high-quality food.

 Conclusion for Cockapoo vs Goldendoodle